MozillaSecurity/autobisect/README.md

 pre-commit install
 ```

-Furthermore, all tests should be executed via tox
+Furthermore, all tests should be executed via tox.
 ```bash
 poetry run tox
 ```